February 18, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Lighting, Pendant

 Dave’s Reply:

-Thanks for your electrical question Anita.
+Thanks for your electrical wiring question Anita.

-Preparing to Install Pendant light Fixtures
+How to Prepare and Install Pendant light Fixtures

 - It sounds like you have only removed the lamp base of a fluorescent recessed light fixture and not the complete light fixture, so what you are seeing are the wires that are specific for the socket of the light bulb for the recessed can light which come from the ballast section of the recessed light fixture.